Lambeth Road, Southwark, London SE1

 Pugin’s second design, although modified from that of 1838, was nevertheless the largest Catholic church in England at that time.
 The church relied for its effect on its volume; of necessity there had to be economies in the construction (it was built of yellow stock brick, with stone used only for the dressings) and fitting out (although the chancel interior was highly enriched).
 The intended 320 ft western tower and spire were not realised; instead a 60 ft stub of a tower was built.

 Two highly personal events in Pugin’s life are associated with St George’s and its environs.
 His third marriage, to Jane Knill, took place in the church in 1848.
 Less happily, four years later, after his descent into psychosis, he was briefly admitted to the Bethlem Hospital (now the Imperial War Museum), opposite the cathedral.

 With the re-establishment of the Catholic hierarchy in 1850, Pugin’s great church was the natural choice for the cathedral church of the new Diocese of Southwark, and the adjoining clergy house the residence of the first bishop, Thomas Grant.

 The cathedral was furnished and enriched in the subsequent decades.
 A.W.N.
 Pugin added the Petre Chantry in 1848-49.
-His son Edward Welby Pugin fitted out the Blessed Sacrament chapel in 1856-7, with gates by Hardman, and added the adjacent Knill Chantry (photo middle left) at the same time.
+His son Edward Welby Pugin fitted out the Blessed Sacrament chapel in 1856-7, with gates by Hardman, and added the adjacent Knill Chantry at the same time.
 Between 1888 and 1905, redecoration and restoration work was undertaken by the architect F. A. Walters rebuilt Pugin’s clergy houses with a larger and grander building housing a residence and offices for the bishop in 1886-7.
 The chapel of St Joseph, off the south aisle, was built in memory of Samuel Weld and opened in 1890.
 The cathedral was consecrated on 7 November 1894.

 In 1938-40 Amigo Hall was built alongside the cathedral, from designs by Robert Sharp.
 It was named after Archbishop Amigo, who came to Southwark in 1904 (Archbishop from 1938).